datvnn/compose-wordpress/Readme.md

-## Docker compose: Wordpress - Php7.4-apache - ioncube - Redis
+## Docker compose: Wordpress - Php7.4-apache - ioncube - Mariadb -Redis

 **Note:**
 - If you are not using `Nginx-proxy-manager`, enable the ports in the `docker-compose.yml` file.
+- If you want to use php8.1 and ioncube, check if the plugin supports iconcube on php8.1.
+Plugin runs with ioncube php7.4 but not sure to run with ioncube php8.1

 **services:**
  - Wordpress: php7.4-apache